How Specification Management Software Helps Fashion Brands

 Product Specification Management

-This software helps teams manage measurement specifications like Points of Measure, size charts, grade rules, and fit tolerances.
+You can manage Points of Measure, size charts, grade rules, and fit tolerances in one place.
 When these are documented clearly, factories can deliver accurate samples, and fewer revisions are needed.

 With product specifications clearly recorded, teams can avoid misunderstandings and ensure the final garment matches the original design.